 Richard Fawcett, a local farmer and sheepdog handler, has been demonstrating his working sheepdogs on a regular basis for over

 30 years at his farm in beautiful Upper Wensleydale, near Hawes.
-He has been involved in sheep dog trialing and

 “Learn about the trials and tribulations of hill farming at weekly sheepdog demos run in the summer by farmer Richard Fawcett...” as featured in The Guardian.